-The SUB is home to the Native Students’ Union and 4 advocacy groups: UVic Pride Collective, Students of Colour Collective (SOCC), Society for Students with a Disability (SSD) & The Third Space.
+The SUB is home to the Native Students Union and 4 advocacy groups: UVic Pride Collective, Students of Colour Collective (SOCC), Society for Students with a Disability (SSD) & the Gender Empowerment Centre (GEM).
 These groups do incredible advocacy work for students and we strongly recommend getting involved with them or seeking out the wide range of supports they offer to students.

 Student advocacy is one of our primary reasons for existing.
 We exist to provide advocacy, representation, services & events to our members.